13 minutes beef suya. That’s all the time you need to make this mouth watering

 So, I should have my products delivered by tomorrow.
 I guess the only thing to do right now is to return it.
 I don’t know.
 I’m so torn because I absolutely love their products.

 All this company had to do was acknowledge my emails and give a prompt status update.
 When I’m annoyed, I love to talk about food so, I feel it’s a good time to talk about this amazing recipe called beef suya.
 Beef suya is a West African street food with a spicy, nutty, seasoning blend.
 I love making all types of food from all over the country.

 On this blog, you’ll find obviously, American but also, Caribbean, German recipes, Hawaiian, Asian, African recipes (more ethnic recipes to come).
 I wanted to make this post about African food especially since my teen is part West African and he absolutely loves these kebabs.
 He asked me to make a dipping sauce for them next time, now dipping sauce is on my super long to do list.

-If you’re interested in trying out this other African recipe called Akoho Sy Sakamalao/Madagascar Chicken, you can find it here.
-Stay tuned for more international recipes.
 I think it’s time for some Peruvian fried rice.
 I always order Peruvian fried rice when I feel like having takeout.
 Oh my goodness, it’s so good!
 I got the recipe and I can’t wait to share it!

 Okay, this spicy African kebab is adapted from, Jacob Fodio Todd’s “Food From Across Africa Recipes to Share”.
 To be honest, the only issue I had with the suya recipe, was that it was tooooo spicy and I love spicy food.
 I still managed to enjoy it with a gallon of water to wash it down.